hbina/hbina.github.io/content/blogs/states_of_computation.md

 Computations produces result and instead of actually using the result, we just provide a function `f` to the type that performs the computation itself.

 A monad is not any specific type, it is more like an instance.
-In Haskell, `Monad` is a class defined as,
+In Haskell, `Monad` is a typeclass defined as,

 ```haskell
 class  Monad m  where